No change to Cook’s status as Vikes RB faces assault lawsuit

 Cook’s attorney, David Valentini, said Tuesday, after the lawsuit was first reported by the Star Tribune, his client had the legal right to defend himself because the woman entered Cook’s home with a stolen garage door opener, punched him and sprayed mace in his face without provocation.
 Valentini said the woman and her attorney were trying to extort Cook for ”millions of dollars.”

 At his weekly media availability Wednesday, Cook declined to divulge further details but said again he was the one who was harmed.
-He said he was not considering his own legal action but deferred all other comment to Valentini.
+He didn’t answer a question whether he was considering his own legal action.

 ”I know that the facts of the situation will come out and clear everything up,” Cook said.